fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 If your comment area is not displayed, there may be throwing some errors, you can find out the reason in the console of your browser.
 :::

-If you want to disable comment plugin on a post page, or want to enable comments on a custom page, you can set `comment: bool` into [Front-matter](https://hexo.io/zh-cn/docs/front-matter).
+If you want to disable comment plugin on a post page, or want to enable comments on a custom page, you can set `comment: false` or `comment: 'type'` into [Front-matter](https://hexo.io/zh-cn/docs/front-matter).

-For example, enable comments on the about page:
+For example, enable comment plugin on the about page:

 ```yaml
 ---